Ibuna/elobl/README.md

 ## Usage

-Run the following command to calculate the elo ranking (may take up to 30 minutes):
+Run the following command to calculate the elo ranking (may take up to an hour or longer):

 ```bash
 php artisan bundesliga:calculate